-The AC comprised three members of the Board, all of whom are Non-Executive Directors ("NEDs") with two being Independent NEDs who satisfies the test of independence under the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") and has complied with Paragraph 15.09(1)(a) and (b) of the Bursa Securities Listing Requirements.
+The AC comprised three members of the Board, all of whom are Non-Executive Directors ("NEDs") with two being Independent NEDs who satisfies the test of independence under the MMLR and has complied with Paragraph 15.09(1)(a) and (b) of MMLR.

 The AC Chairman, Ng Seik Wah, is a fellow member of the Institute of Financial Accountants.
-Accordingly, the Company complies with the requirement of Paragraph 15.09(c)(i) of the Bursa Securities.
-All members of the AC are financially literate and are able to analyse and interpret financial statements in order to effectively discharge their duties and responsibilities as members of AC.
+Accordingly, the Company complies with the requirement of Paragraph 15.09(c)(i) of the MMLR.
+All members of the AC are financially literate and are able to analyze and interpret financial statements in order to effectively discharge their duties and responsibilities as members of AC.

 The Nominating Committee reviews the terms of office of the AC members and assesses the performance of the AC and its members through an annual effectiveness evaluation.
 The Board is satisfied that the AC and its members discharged their functions, duties and responsibilities in accordance with the AC's TOR, supporting the Board in ensuring the Group upholds appropriate Corporate Governance standards.
-The TOR of the AC had been reviewed and amended during the year to reflect the requirement of the applicable practices and guidance of the MCCG.